AuthorCarpentry/FSCI-2018/03-modifying-appearance.md

 DOI registration agencies.
 Put the DOI for `Vasilevsky_2017`, `10.7717/peerj.3208` into the [cross cite service](https://citation.crosscite.org/) and select bibtex as the citation style.
-You can copy the bibtex into oajournals.bib and see how the citation is now correct.
+Copy the bibtex into oajournals.bib, change the long default citation key to `Vasilevsky_2017`, and see how the citation is now correct.

 ## Embedded Sub-Documents and Math